TUDCA clinical trial

 What does taking part involve?

 Initially you will undergo a ‘screening’ evaluation to confirm your eligibility to take part in the study.
-This evaluation will also include taking blood samples and samples of your cerebrospinal fluid (CSF) to act as a baseline for the start of the study.
+This evaluation will also include taking blood samples and if you are happy, samples of your cerebrospinal fluid (CSF) will also be taken to act as a baseline for the start of the study.

-After 3 months you will be re-screened for eligibility to confirm that you are able to continue on the study (the 3-month period is also to be able to assess whether you are stable whilst taking riluzole).
-People that are not taking riluzole are able to take part in the trial but cannot begin to take riluzole during the study.
+After 3 months you will be re-screened for eligibility to confirm that you are able to continue on the study (the 3-month period is also to ensure you are stable whilst taking riluzole).

 You will then begin to receive the treatment capsules (either TUDCA or placebo).
 You will take 4 capsules in the morning and again in the evening.
 Throughout the 18-month period you will be asked to visit the clinic every 3 months for routine checks of your symptoms.
 At some of these visits, you will also be asked to provide samples of blood and cerebrospinal fluid.

-Sheffield (Royal Hallamshire Hospital), Preston (Preston Hospital), Liverpool (The Walton Centre), Plymouth (Derriford Hospital), Salford (Salford Royal Hospital), Dublin (Beaumont Hospital).
+Sheffield (Royal Hallamshire Hospital), Preston (Preston Hospital), Liverpool (The Walton Centre), Plymouth (Derriford Hospital), Salford (Salford Royal Hospital), Stoke (Royal Stoke University Hospital), Dublin (Beaumont Hospital).

 Who can take part?